 Millennials: 5 things you need to know for effective marketing

-Millennials and generation Y are names given to those born between the early 1980’s and the early 2000’s.
+Millennials and Generation Y are names given to those born between the early 1980s and the early 2000s.
 Some feel that this is too diverse of a group to be classified as one.
 They are absolutely right.
 However, Millennials are the most studied generation to date, and years of sociological research has shown that the millennial generation is culturally different from their predecessors.
 For brands, to ignore that means to slowly but inevitably become irrelevant.

 Besides, Millennials are studied with so much hype.
-As the first generation raised in the age of the Internet and globalisation, it’s exciting for everyone to find out how this has affected human beings, if at all.
+As the first generation raised in the age of the Internet and globalization, it’s exciting for everyone to find out how this has affected human beings, if at all.
 So far, the word is that Millennials are narcissistic, whiny, and have an attention span lower than that of a goldfish (but are better at multitasking).

 First, let’s go through some factors that broadly describe gen Y in economic and social terms.

 - Millennials are the most educated generation so far.
 For the first time in America, there is more student loan debt than credit card debt.